-Buckhead Diner is famous for its Warm Maytag Blue Cheese Chips -- and its banana cream pie.
-They are the reason every celebrity who visits Atlanta makes a pitstop at this Piedmont Rd institution, even though many great new restaurants have entered the picture since the Diner’s heyday.
+Buckhead Diner (address and info) Buckhead The blue cheese chips -- and the banana cream pie -- at Buckhead Diner are the reason every celebrity who visits Atlanta makes a pitstop at this Piedmont Rd institution, even though many great new restaurants have entered the picture since the Diner’s heyday.